Michael Cohen (lawyer): Prison and house arrest

 Cohen reported to FCI Otisville, on May 6, 2019.
 He was released from prison early on May 21, 2020, due to concerns regarding COVID-19, in order to serve the rest of his sentence under house arrest.

 On July 2, 2020, Cohen was photographed dining at a Manhattan restaurant, which according to his lawyer Lanny Davis was not a violation of his prison furlough since he had not yet transitioned to house arrest.
 A week later, he was taken back into custody after federal officials asserted he had refused to sign an agreement stipulating that he would have no engagement of any kind with the media—including publishing his "tell-all" book—for the remainder of his sentence, which encompassed the November 2020 elections.
-The previous week he had announced on Twitter that he anticipated releasing a book on his experiences working for Donald Trump in late September 2020.
+The previous week he had announced on Twitter that he anticipated releasing a book on his experiences working for Trump in late September 2020.
 He also tweeted on June 26 that a recent New York Times article entitled "Inside Barr's Effort to Undermine Prosecutors in N.Y." had revealed "only a part of the full story," using the hashtag #WillSpeakSoon.
 After being sent to the Metropolitan Detention Center in Brooklyn, he was returned to FCI Otisville and held in solitary confinement 23 hours each day, which prevented him from working on his manuscript on prison library computers.
 Cohen denied he refused to sign the agreement, asserting his attorney had simply asked questions about it, at which point US marshals escorted him back to prison.

-On July 20, 2020, Cohen filed suit against attorney general Bill Barr and two federal prison officials, asserting his First Amendment rights were being violated.
+On July 20, 2020, Cohen filed suit against AG Bill Barr and two federal prison officials, asserting his First Amendment rights were being violated.
 Cohen claimed his return to prison was retaliation "because he is drafting a book manuscript that is critical of the President of the United States".
 Cohen requested he be immediately released to home confinement.
 The government denied on July 22 that Cohen had been re-imprisoned in an effort to block publication of his book.
-On July 23, 2020, U.S. District Judge Alvin K. Hellerstein ordered Cohen be returned to home confinement because the government had retaliated against him and violated his First Amendment rights.
-Hellerstein said Cohen would be released to home confinement on July 24, 2020.
+On July 23, U.S. District Judge Alvin K. Hellerstein ordered Cohen be returned to home confinement because the government had retaliated against him and violated his First Amendment rights.
+Hellerstein said Cohen would be released to home confinement on July 24.
 Hellerstein remarked, "I've never seen such a clause in 21 years of being a judge and sentencing people and looking at terms of supervised release."
 One week later, the government informed Hellerstein it would not challenge his ruling and would remove the restrictive clause from Cohen's home-confinement agreement.

-Cohen was released from Otisville Prison in New York on July 24, 2020.
+Cohen was released from FCI Otisville on July 24, 2020.
 Days later, Cohen's attorney informed Hellerstein that Cohen hoped to accept a job offer with an unnamed political action committee to consult and make media appearances on its behalf.

-State of New York's investigations
+Cohen was released from house arrest on November 22, 2021.